dart-lang/language/working/2364 - primary constructors/feature-specification.md

 A class declaration whose class body is `;` is treated as a class declaration whose class body is `{}`.

+Let _D_ be a class, extension type, or enum declaration.

+A compile-time error occurs if _D_ includes a `<classNamePart>` that contains a `<primaryHeaderConstructorNoConst>`, and the body of _D_ contains a `<constructorSignature>` beginning with `this` that contains a `<declaringParameterList>`.

+*That is, it is an error to have a declaring parameter list of a primary constructor both in the header and in the body.*

+A compile-time error occurs if _D_ includes a `<classNamePart>` that does not contain a `<primaryHeaderConstructorNoConst>`, and the body of _D_ contains a `<constructorSignature>` beginning with `this` that does not contain a `<declaringParameterList>`.

+*It is an error to have a primary constructor in the class body, but no declaring parameter list, neither in the header nor in the body.
+Note that constant constructors are included because a `<constantConstructorSignature>` contains a `<constructorSignature>`.*

+A compile-time error occurs if _D_ includes a `<classNamePart>` beginning with `const`, and the body of _D_ contains a `<constructorSignature>` beginning with `this` which is not part of a `<constantConstructorSignature>`.

+*That is, it is an error for the header to contain `const` if there is a primary constructor in the body as well, and it does not contain `const`.
+In short, if the header says `const` then a primary body constructor must also say `const`.
+On the other hand, it is allowed to omit `const` in the header and have `const` in a primary body constructor.
+Finally, it is allowed to omit `const` in both locations.
+In this case the constructor is not constant.*

 *The meaning of a primary constructor is defined in terms of rewriting it to a body constructor and zero or more instance variable declarations.
 This implies